cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 particularly the cryptographic and group arithmetic operations, should be constant-time and independent of the bits of any secrets.
-This includes any conditional branching during the creation of the credential response, as needed to mitigate against client enumeration attacks.
+This includes any conditional branching during the creation of the credential response, as needed to mitigate client enumeration attacks.

 As specified in {{offline-phase}} and {{online-phase}}, OPAQUE only requires the client password as input to the OPRF for registration and authentication.